 SketchUp is software that is commonly used for architecture modeling.
 Unity reads SketchUp files directly and supports the following SketchUp features:

-Tip: For information on how to export an FBX file from SketchUp, see Using FBX files in other applications.
-For a list of known issues and limitations with importing from SketchUp, see the Limitations section below.
+Tip: For a list of known issues and limitations with importing from SketchUp, see the Limitations section below.

 (A) You can switch between the Sketch Up tab and the Materials tab.
 SketchUp import settings for Materials work exactly the same way as for standard FBX Models.
 For reference documentation on properties on the Materials tab, see the Materials tab documentation.

 (B) The SketchUp section provides settings that are specific to SketchUp Models.

 (E) Use the Revert button to cancel any changes you make on the SketchUp Import Settings window or Apply to accept the changes and continue.

 To import a SketchUp file directly into Unity, drag it into the Assets folder using the Finder (macOS) or the File Manager (Windows).
 Then select the Asset file from the Project view inside the Unity Editor.

 |Generate Back Face||Generate back-facing polygons in Unity.
 By default, Unity only imports the front-facing polygons to reduce polygon counts unless there is Material assigned to the back-facing polygons in SketchUp.|

 |Merge Coplanar Faces||Merge coplanar faces when generating meshes in Unity.|